CodeHipster/java-carpool/src/main/java/thijs/oostdam/carpool/authentication/README.md

 all functionality
 - register with email and password
-    - which gives acces, but user should not be able to participate
+    - which gives access, but user should not be able to participate
     - sends an email to user with a key to verify his email
 - verify key from email
     - enables user to participate
+- login
+    user can login with email and password
+- authenticated calls
+    user can do calls to routes requiring authentication with the token provide by the login.
 - reset password
     changes password to a random value which is send to the user
 - change password
     will change the password to the provided value
-- login
-    user can login with email and password
-- authenticated calls
-    user can do calls to routes requiring authentication with the token provide by the login.